arena/Spoke/README.md

 - To use Postgres, [follow these instructions](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO_USE_POSTGRESQL.md).

 3. Determine which authentication system you want to use.
-For development, there are a few ways authenticate.
+For development, there are a few ways authenticate. option a.
+To use the local strategy for authentication, use `PASSPORT_STRATEGY=local`.

-- To use the local strategy for authentication, use `PASSPORT_STRATEGY=local`.
+OR
-- To use [Auth0](https://auth0.com) by default, [follow these instructions](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO-configure-auth0.md).
+option b.
+To use [Auth0](https://auth0.com) by default, [follow these instructions](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO-configure-auth0.md).

 ### Getting the app running